isomerpages/nlb-biblioasia/_apr-2007/Educating Malayan Gentlemen.md

 As such, English education was something which was throughout the British empire reserved solely for the elite; for the bulk of the rest of the non-white population, Swettenham felt: "While we teach children to read and write and count in their own language, or in Malay, the 'lingua franca' of the Peninsula and the Archipelago, we are safe", and that "Beyond that I should like to see the boys taught useful industries, and the girls weaving, embroidery and mat making."
 (Stevenson 58)

-English was thus associated with the intellect, power and control- and only knowledge of English would allow one to access these three things within the colony; however, on the other side of the coin, non-white "vernacular" languages such as Malay.
-Chinese and Tamil. were institutionally linked with manual labour and low status within the colonial state and society.
+English was thus associated with the intellect, power and control- and only knowledge of English would allow one to access these three things within the colony; however, on the other side of the coin, non-white "vernacular" languages such as Malay, Chinese and Tamil, were institutionally linked with manual labour and low status within the colonial state and society.

-Hence. within the colonial state, English was institutionalised as a language of the elite - and only those who were elite were allowed to access this language.
+Hence, within the colonial state, English was institutionalised as a language of the elite - and only those who were elite were allowed to access this language.

 As English also became the language of the colonial state and the language of the administration and the bureaucracy, it became essential also for one to be able to navigate the rules of the society; not being able to speak English would also mean that one would be powerless against the judicial system, and not be able to understand how one would go about getting a job and starting a business.

-In this way, the British hoped to be able to control the nonwhite population, because educating them in English would allow them access to knowledge about the colonial system - and very possibly destabilise the privileges which the British accorded themselves through colonial state institutions.
+In this way, the British hoped to be able to control the non-white population, because educating them in English would allow them access to knowledge about the colonial system - and very possibly destabilise the privileges which the British accorded themselves through colonial state institutions.

 English, therefore, functioned as a central tool of colonial power - by keeping the language of the state out of reach of most non-white people in the colonies, this meant that it would necessarily keep them under control as they would not be able to access information and understand enough to be able to negotiate the system.